francis-chris5/Creatures/README.md

 <blockquote>
 the negative y axis is forward on all models.

-After adding the mesh to the 3D View area make sure to go to the object menu and select "shade smooth"
+After adding the mesh to the 3D View area it is highly recommended to go to the object menu and select "shade smooth"

-For the smaller animals it is definitely a good idea to scale it up to work with it when adding detials, it can be easily scaled back down for usage.
+For the smaller animals it is definitely a good idea to scale it up to work with when adding detials, it can be easily scaled back down for usage.
 Zooming alone is kind of lacking on the small scales.
+While testing I changed the model's scale factor to 5.0 on all axes and after completing changed them back to 1.0 to get the actual size of the model.
 </blockquote>